GDSL-UL/san/docs/07-gwr.md

 ### Collinearity in GWR

 A important final note is: collinearity tends to be problematic in GWR models.
 It can be present in the data subsets to estimate local coefficients even when not observed globally @wheeler2005multicollinearity.
-Collinearity can be highly problematic in the case of compositional, categorical and ordinal predictors, and may result in exact local collinearity making the search for a optimal bandwidth impossible.
-A recent paper suggests potential ways foward [@comber2020gwr].
+Collinearity can be highly problematic in the case of compositional, categorical and ordinal predictors, and may result in exact local collinearity making the search for an optimal bandwidth impossible.
+A recent paper suggests potential ways forward [@comber2020gwr].